Green Dealflow » The Green Dealflow blog » EU Battery Storage Market Trends In 2024

 In the heart of Europe’s energy transition, battery energy storage systems (BESS) are becoming more and more critical to deploy to help reshape our power landscape.
 And future prospects for the technology are looking bright.
 In fact, BESS became the most invested-in energy technology in 2023, so it’s not just talk, it’s also a lot of walk.

-And as renewable energy sources gets to dominate more of the grids around Europe, the need for more flexible, efficient BESS has never been more pressing.
+And as renewable energy sources get to dominate more of the grids around Europe, the need for more flexible, efficient BESS has never been more pressing.
 This article delves into the current state of the European battery storage market, examining the countries leading deployment, the impact of EU policies, and the outlook for future growth.

 Europe’s battery storage market has witnessed encouraging growth in recent years.
-Solar Power Europe show that the total amount of newly installed BESS capacity in the EU reached 17,2 GWh in 2023, marking a 94% increase YoY.
+Solar Power Europe shows that the total amount of newly installed BESS capacity in the EU reached 17,2 GWh in 2023, marking a 94% increase YoY.
 This growth reflects the increasing recognition of BESS as an important tool for grid stability and renewable energy integration across Europe.
-In Solar Power Europe high scenario, the 2024 deployment outlook shows that Europe will reach 29,6 GWh of installed capacity, marking a 72% increase YoY.
+In the Solar Power Europe high scenario, the 2024 deployment outlook shows that Europe will reach 29,6 GWh of installed capacity, marking a 72% increase YoY.

 Market drivers and challenges